MintMoose/quiz-trivia-site/README.md

 # Quizzical Trivia Website using React

-Given a Figma design and a requirement run down this solo project reinforcing the fundamental concepts of React.
+Given a Figma design and a requirement run down this solo project reinforced the fundamental concepts of React.__
 Scrimba Learn React Section 4 Solo Project

 ## Usage